prakhar-ai/prakhar-ai/README.md

 <p><em> I'm a student software developer who builds projects in the field of Data Science, Web Development and Cyber Security.</em> </p>

-<p>I'm currently learning more about Cyber Security and building a mobile application for the [NPA](https://github.com/prakhar-ai/npa) project.</p>
+I'm currently learning more about Cyber Security and building a mobile application for the [NPA](https://github.com/prakhar-ai/npa) project.

 <h4> Latest Blog Posts: </h4>